 At the start, it was just Fran out on her own adventures.
 But pretty soon the whole family would be off hiking and camping every available weekend and school holidays, having a ball!
 Eventually, after some serious soul-searching, Fran and her husband decided to trade a bunch of worldly possessions for six one-way tickets to Europe and a campervan!

 After months of travel adventures together, the family eventually settled down in the Netherlands where they live today.
 We say ‘settled down’, but it can be hard to swap that lifestyle for the routine of normal day-to-day life.
 And why would you want to do that anyway?
 Fran certainly didn’t!

-If anything she was more determined than ever to keep that spark alight.
-And so she started planning her next adventure: a 30-day hike of the Camino de Santiago.
+If anything she was more determined than ever to keep that sense of adventure alive.
+And so she started planning her biggest challenge yet: a 30-day hike of the Camino de Santiago.
 In a school dress!
 And that’s where she is right now.

 Her journey, on a trail (coincidentally) known as The Camino Francés (or ‘French Way’), started from the French medieval town of St Jean-Pied-du-Port and will take her through 769 km of gorgeous countryside, villages, and towns of northern Spain, to Santiago de Compostella.
 And she’s approaching the halfway mark of her journey, her most recent stop was in Calzadilla de la Cueza, Spain.

 But it won’t be just a long, hard trek.
 As Fran covers the blister-inducing month of 20 to 30 km a-day walks, she’ll also be raising money for One Girl, to fund our girl-focused education projects in Sierra Leone and Uganda.